Saturdays, 19h UTC

 - 2021–08–28 Live from Munich, capitol of the Free State (former kingdom) of Bavaria, in the Federal Republic of Germany ― more on how German energy policy is causing domestic and international political turmoil, and damaging both German industry and (by implication) the environment.

-- 2021–09–04 Pre–recorded because I was attending pro–nuclear–energy rallies, first in the city center of Augsburg (where I gave an impromptu speech, with simultaneous translation ― it may have been recorded, in which case I shall try to get a copy and air it on a future show), and then at the nuclear power station at Gundremmingen on the upper Danube.
+- 2021–09–04 Pre–recorded because I was attending pro–nuclear–energy rallies, first in the city center of Augsburg (where I gave an impromptu speech, with simultaneous translation), and then at the nuclear power station at Gundremmingen on the upper Danube.
 Turnout at the latter was quite poor, in part perhaps because of ongoing railway strikes.
 Anyway, I discuss the fission–fusion energy economy, food irradiation, the second worst civil power reactor accident ever (which you have never heard of), and a few other minor topics.

-- 2021–09–11 Another pre–recorded show, just to make it more convenient to include a recording of a speech I gave the previous week at a pro–nuclear demonstration in Augsburg, Germany.
+- 2021–09–11 Another pre–recorded show, just to make it more convenient to include the audio from the speech I gave the previous week (also available on YouTube).
 Somehow, that leads into a discussion of plastic waste, fish farming, and the fresh water supply problem of the Lima–Callao megalopolis in Peru.

 - 2021–09–18 Eighteen people in orbit at one time, for what must have been the first time, albeit only for about a day ; a brief discussion of the “9/11” show I could have done, but chose not to ; and I read the statement from the Prime Minister of Australia purporting to announce the planned acquisition of nuclear–powered submarines in cooperation with the USA and UK, and discuss why it makes no sense whatsoever.